-After designing the device last season to protect his team's promising catcher James Tyng, Fredrick Thayer receives a patent for his innovative invention, the catcher's mask.
-The Harvard captain, who will never play in a major league game, uses an oblong wire frame that supports a series of strategically-placed pads made from animal skins.
+After designing the device last season to protect his team's promising, but skittish, catcher James Tyng, Fredrick Thayer receives a patent for his innovative invention, the catcher's mask.
+The Harvard captain, who will never play in a major league game, designed an oblong wire frame modeled after a fencing mask with eyes holes that supports a series of strategically-placed pads made from animal skins.

 The National League announces it will join the AL in awarding a thousand dollars to the player selected by writers as the league's Most Valuable Player.
 Dazzy Vance, who posts a 28-6 record along with an ERA of 2.16 for the Dodgers, easily outpoints Rogers Hornsby to become the Senior Circuit's first MVP.

 After leading his A's to a world championship, Connie Mack becomes the first Philadelphian sports figure to receive the prestigious Edward W. Bok Prize.
 The honor, now known as the Philadelphia Award, recognizes distinguished Philadelphians for their achievements in education, industry, law, politics, science, medicine, philosophy, and the creative arts.

 Former Texarkana outfielder Gordon Houston is the first professional ballplayer to be killed in WW II.
 The minor league batting champion, who became a full-time fighter pilot following the attack on Pearl Harbor, dies at the age of 25 when his Republic P-43 Lancer crashes at Washington's McChord Field, after leading a sortie along the West Coast, looking for Japanese submarines.